-The sign of the cross is made frequently (such as when you enter the church, reverence icons, at the end of the Gloria and Creed, and before and after receiving communion).
+The sign of the cross is made frequently (such as when you enter the church, reverence icons, at the end of the Gloria and Creed, and before and after receiving Communion).
 The head is bowed as another sign of reverence (at the name of Jesus, Mary and the name of the Saint whose feast day it is) and a deeper bow is made at mention of the Father, the Son, and the Holy Ghost.
-A genuflection (kneeling briefly on the right knee) is made in the Creed (at the mention of the Incarnation) and in the Last Gospel (at “the Word was made flesh”) and to reverence the Blessed Sacrament on the Altar.
+A genuflection (kneeling briefly on the right knee) is made in the Creed (at the mention of the Incarnation) and in the Last Gospel (at “the Word was made flesh”) and to reverence the Blessed Sacrament in the Tabernacle or on the Altar.

 To receive Holy Communion, the Orthodox faithful approach the chalice.
-There you stand and the head is tilted back slightly, and the tongue extended to receive the Body and Blood of Christ (the Body is dipped into the Chalice containing the Precious Blood and placed on the tongue-called intinction).
+There you stand and the head is tilted back slightly, and the tongue extended to receive the Body and Blood of Christ (the Body is dipped into the Chalice containing the Precious Blood and placed on the tongue (called intinction).
 Unlike in the Eastern Rite, we do not use a spoon, and arms folded across the chest are a sign that you do not wish to receive Communion.
 This, along with bowing your head, should be your posture if you are not Orthodox or if you are not spiritually prepared (see *Preparation notes above); Simply say "bless, Father" as you approach, and the priest will then give a blessing instead of Communion.
 Bread which has been blessed at the Offertory (also called pain benit or panis benedictus), which is not the consecrated Communion, is offered to all as a sign of Christian friendship and hospitality.

 Orthodox Christians who wish to make their Confessions, may do so after Saturday Vespers, or by appointment.